Maryland International Estate Planning Attorneys Guide You Through Complex Issues

 A gift to, or from, a foreign national often has strings attached

-Many people in Maryland and the Washington D.C.
+Many people in the Washington, D.C.
 Metro area have family and friends who do not live in the U.S., or are citizens of other countries.
 Naturally, you want these individuals to be part of your estate plan; or perhaps you have property or assets you wish to gift which are in another country.
 The US Federal Government, along with individual states, creates rules and regulations regarding settling estates and the taxation of inheritance.
 Naturally, almost every country around the world has the same types of rules and regulations.
 For the most part, these rules and regulations are neither uniform nor consistent.
 If there is one common trend around the world when it comes to regulating estate matters – though, the U.S. is a notable exception to this trend – it is that governments around the world are closing budget gaps by increasing revenues associated with estates and inheritances.
 The experienced international estate planning attorneys at Altman & Associates in Maryland guide you through the many regulations you may run into when an estate plan impacts jurisdictions outside of Maryland and the U.S.

 Yes!
 You absolutely must consider and address foreign estate obligations.
 Unlike some courts around the world, anyone can come before American courts and seek relief – subject to certain rules and conditions.
 While controversy swirls around the enforcement of international claims in U.S. courts, they still occur.
 Moreover, procrastination or trepidation regarding foreign estate planning obligations will only lead to trouble or the loss of potential benefits for you or your future beneficiaries.
 Estate planning is a comprehensive process which should provide for certainty in the event of death or other unexpected events.
 Establishing certainty when dealing with foreign countries requires more planning, but it is essential to creating a comprehensive estate plan.